plcapital/coagency/README.md

 1. Order first by domain (e.g. 'group' before 'user')
 2. Order then by path (which should match the route function)

+## Dependencies: ##
+For layout and design, there is a dependency to yui3 (https://github.com/yui/yui3).
+This needs to be downloaded/cloned, and the 'build' directory needs to be placed into public/javascripts/ and renamed to 'yui3'.